Course Description – Energy Auditor

 Day 5: 8:30 – 4:30

-- Successful completion of Weatherization Installer or Crew Leader courses or equivalent
+- Successful completion of Retrofit Installer Shell and Crew Leader courses

 - Currently hold a Building Analyst / Energy Auditor certification or have been working as an energy auditor